 I am an End of Life Doula, which means I am here to help you and yours through the transition out of life in much the same way that birth doulas help with the transition into life: through loving preparation, comfort, and presence throughout this sacred stage.
-I am a member of the National End-of-Life Doula Alliance (NEDA) and have earned their Proficiency Badge.
+I have a Masters in Counseling Psychology, and am a member of the National End-of-Life Doula Alliance (NEDA) and have earned their Proficiency Badge.

 I’ve been blessed with a life full of diverse experiences, and it’s my privilege to be able to channel those experiences into the work I do now: helping individuals and families navigate the transition around the end of life.